-This section of the State FEIS originally did not proposed impacts to waters of the U.S., including wetlands.
-There are no additional waters of the U.S. including wetlands impacted by the proposed project that were not previously identified in the approved State FEIS.
+The State FEIS originally stated that no impacts to waters of the U.S., including wetlands in the project area.
+Tolling SH 121 would not impact waters of the U.S. or wetlands.
 Coordination with the U.S. Army Corps of Engineers (USACE) is not required.

-This project would meet Clean Water Act Section 401 Water Quality Certification requirements by using one best management practice from each of the three Tier I categories.
-These would include block sod for erosion control, detention basins for sedimentation control, and vegetative filter strips for total suspended solids (TSS) controls.
+The SH 121 improvements that are currently under construction comply with the Clean Water Act Section 401 Water Quality Certification requirements with one best management practice from each of the three Tier I categories.
+For example, these include block sod for erosion control, detention basins for sedimentation control, and vegetative filter strips for total suspended solids (TSS) controls.
 Previous Texas Commission on Environmental Quality (TCEQ) commitments on water quality certification remains valid.
 The proposed toll facility does not warrant additional commitments for Section 401 certification under Tier I guidelines.